Vector Storage Providers

 - Get your Cloud ID from the deployment details

-- Generate an API key: - Navigate to Stack Management → API Keys
+- Navigate to Stack Management → API Keys

 - Create a new API key with appropriate permissions